quicwg/multipath/draft-ietf-quic-multipath.md

 All the new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.

 ## Path Initiation

+Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
+Before an endpoint adds a new path by initiating path validation, it MUST check whether at least one unused Connection ID is available for each side.

+If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively using N paths, the limit is reached.
+If the client wants to start a new path, it has to retire one of the established paths.

 When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure